There will be no Exercise with Kim Brooks at Vantage House in Columbia on Tuesday November 11, 2014. The progrwm will be resumed on November 18.

-There will be no Choir with Roy Barber at Chevy Chase Presbyterian Church on October 29, 2014.
-The program will be back to session on November 5th.
+There will be no Exercise, Yoga with Kim Brooks at Chevy Chase Presbyterian Church, St. Marks Presbyterian Church and Village at Rockville on November 26,27,28 2014.
+The programs will be back to session on December 1st.

 Inclement Weather Policy